In this explainer, we will learn how to describe the formation of different types of polymers and list common examples and uses.

 The units that can be made into polymers are called monomers.

 We can imagine that this is one monomer:

-And this is a polymer made from three monomers:
+And this is a polymer made from five monomers:

 A chemical that can be formed from similar chemical units (monomers) that join together.

 There is no strict minimum for the number of monomers you need to call a chemical a polymer, but, generally, we expect more than about 10 monomers in a polymer.
 There is no upper limit though, so polymers can be thousands of units long.

 Sometimes, we use the word monomer to refer to a unit of the polymer, and sometimes we use it to refer to the unit the polymer was made from.
 When monomers combine, they will change chemically, but they will usually look very similar before and after the reaction.

 A monomer is a chemical unit that can combine with itself or similar units to form a chain or a chemical unit that is a part of a chain.

 There are many examples of polymers: cellulose, nylon, starch, polystyrene, and so on.
 Some polymers occur naturally, and some polymers are entirely synthetic.

 Broadly speaking, there are two types of polymers.